-It also provides some points to consider in light of the Energy Efficiency (Private Rented Property) England and Wales) Regulations 2015 (the “2015 Regulations”), which aims to improve energy efficiency in both residential (i.e. domestic) and commercial (i.e. non-domestic) privately rented property, and reflects the Government’s Non-Domestic Private Rented Property Minimum Standard Guidance for Landlords issued in February 2017 (the “2017 Guidance”).
+This note also provides some points to consider in light of the Energy Efficiency (Private Rented Property) England and Wales Regulations 2015 (the “2015 Regulations”), which aims to improve energy efficiency in both residential (i.e. domestic) and commercial (i.e. non-domestic) privately rented property, and reflects the Government’s Non-Domestic Private Rented Property Minimum Standard Guidance for Landlords issued in February 2017 (the “2017 Guidance”).

-The most significant difference in respect of residential property, from the commercial property position discussed below, is that the requirements for privately rented commercial properties from 1 April 2023 will apply to privately rented residential properties 3 years earlier, from 1 April 2020.
+The most significant difference in respect of residential property, from the commercial property position discussed below, is that the requirements for privately rented commercial properties from 1 April 2023 have applied to privately rented residential properties since 1 April 2020.

 This guide should not be relied upon as legal advice and you should contact us for advice on your specific circumstances.

-The 2012 Regulations place an obligation on the ‘relevant person’, being the seller, landlord or person carrying out the construction of the property in question, to make a valid EPC available free of charge to any prospective buyer or tenant.
-An EPC must be commissioned by the relevant person before the property is put on the market, and should be made available to any prospective buyer or tenant at the earliest opportunity and, in any event, within the timeframe specified in the 2012 Regulations.
-No viewings should be arranged, or details of a property distributed, until a valid EPC has been made available.
+The 2012 Regulations place an obligation on the ‘relevant person,’ (being the seller, landlord or person carrying out the construction of the property in question) to make a valid EPC available, free of charge, to any prospective buyer or tenant.
+An EPC must be commissioned by the relevant person before the property is put on the market and should be made available to any prospective buyer or tenant at the earliest opportunity and, in any event, within the timeframe specified in the 2012 Regulations.
+No viewings should be arranged, or details of the property distributed, until a valid EPC has been made available.

 If the above conditions are not adhered to, the ‘relevant person’ may be liable for a penalty charge.
-This will be imposed by Trading Standards Officers and in most cases the penalty will be 12.5% of the rateable value of the building, with a minimum of £500 and a maximum of £5,000.
+This penalty will be imposed by Trading Standards Officers and, in most cases, the penalty will be 12.5% of the rateable value of the building, with a minimum of £500 and a maximum of £5,000.

-The 2015 Regulations brought into force the minimum energy efficiency standards (“MEES”), designed to tackle the very least energy efficient properties in England and Wales, namely those rated F or G on their EPCs, with the overarching aim of improving energy efficiency in privately rented properties.
-A property that fails to meet MEES is known as a sub-standard property and soon will not legally be lettable without the landlord first implementing recommended energy efficiency improvements so that MEES are met.
+The 2015 Regulations brought into force the minimum energy efficiency standards (“MEES”).
+MEES are designed to tackle the very least energy efficient properties in England and Wales, namely those rated F or G on their EPCs, with the overarching aim of improving energy efficiency in privately rented properties.
+A property that fails to meet MEES is known as a sub-standard property and is not legally lettable without the landlord first implementing recommended energy efficiency improvements so that MEES are met.
 There are, therefore, implications for landlords, lenders and tenants.
-However, the 2015 Regulations have come into effect in stages (an overview of which is set out below) and not all privately rented commercial property is subject to them, so it is important to take legal advice as to how, and to what extent, you might be affected in your particular circumstances.
+The 2015 Regulations have come into effect in stages (an overview of which is set out below) and not all privately rented commercial properties are subject to them, so it is important to take legal advice as to how, and to what extent, you might be affected in your particular circumstances.

 - in respect of properties which are listed or within a conservation area, where an EPC is not required; and